About the Denver SAFE Center

 Patients are referred to our clinic from other medical providers, human services and law enforcement.
 Concerns for abuse or neglect should be reported to the DHS Hotline at 1-844-CO4-KIDS.
 Denver Health medical staff will partner with DHS and law enforcement to arrange for non-urgent medical evaluations.

 Urgent or emergent medical needs should be addressed in an urgent care or emergency department setting.
 Urgent or emergent safety concerns should be reported by calling 9-1-1.

-- Examinations of children (up to age 18) at the request of law enforcement and human services for concerns of physical abuse, sexual abuse or neglect.
+- Outpatient examinations of children (up to age 18) at the request of law enforcement and human services for concerns of physical abuse, sexual abuse or neglect.
 This includes initial examinations for children placed out of home

 - Nursing case management for high-risk families referred by the DDHS